 Criteria Description Evaluation Weight (Out of 100) Strategic Alignment and Outcomes Alignment with and potential contribution to Reaching Home Community Level Outcomes and Community Plan Priorities, including addressing Indigenous homelessness.
 20 Project Design and Effectiveness Project addresses an identified need and project methodology/design is clearly articulated and appropriate for the target population or issue and demonstrates potential to achieve outcomes.
 15 Project Feasibility The proposal demonstrates that necessary permits/licenses and vendors have been considered and procured, and that timelines are realistic and ensure the project will be able to spend the RH contribution before the end of the project period.
 10 Community Engagement and Partnerships Demonstration of involvement of people with lived and living experience of homelessness and risk of homelessness, and/or other relevant homelessness service providers or community organizations in the development and delivery of the project.
 10 Organizational Capacity Demonstration that the proponent organization and any partners have the capacity (staff, resources, and relationships) and experience to develop and implement the project for the intended population to be served.
 20 Budget and Sustainability Proposed project has an adequate budget to achieve outcomes, other contributions and demonstrates potential for viability and sustainability.
-20 Indigenous, First Nations, Inuit, and Métis-led Organizations If the proponent organization is Indigenous, First Nations, Inuit, and Métis-led, assign 5 points 5
+20 Indigenous, First Nations, Inuit, Métis-led Organizations, If the proponent organization is Indigenous, First Nations, Inuit, and Métis-led; assign 5 points.
+5 Racialized and other equity seeking group led organizations If the proponent organization is led by a racialized or other equity seeking group; assign 5. points.
+5